pedrohw12/etl-pipeline-aws/README.md

 This project showcases a minimal ETL pipeline built with NestJS and AWS services (S3, Lambda, and Glue).

 ### End-to-end flow (with code pointers)
-- Uploads start in the NestJS API (`POST /etl/run` in `src/etl/etl.controller.ts`) which delegates to `EtlService.runPipeline` (`src/etl/etl.service.ts:41`).
-That service writes the raw file to the landing bucket through `S3Service.uploadObject`.
-- `S3Service` (`src/aws/s3.service.ts`) wraps the AWS SDK `PutObjectCommand`; it resolves bucket names from `ConfigService` and ensures the bucket exists, so upstream callers only provide payload details.
-- After the upload, `EtlService` fabricates the same S3 event structure that real S3 notifications emit and hands it to `LambdaService.invokeEtlLambda` (`src/aws/lambda.service.ts`).
-This method looks up the Lambda ARN from configuration (`aws.lambdaFunctionName`) and invokes it asynchronously.
-- The runtime Lambda handler (`lambda/handler.ts`) is what production S3 notifications call.
-It receives the event, extracts the bucket/key, and issues `StartJobRunCommand` to Glue using environment variables pre-wired by the Pulumi stack.
+- NestJS exposes `/etl/upload` and `/etl/run` (`src/etl/etl.controller.ts`), and both delegate to `EtlService` (`src/etl/etl.service.ts`).
+The service forwards the request payload to the ingest Lambda via `LambdaService.invokeIngestLambda` (`src/aws/lambda.service.ts`), using the configured function name (`aws.ingestLambdaFunctionName`).
+- The ingest Lambda (`lambda/ingest-handler.ts`) writes the object into the landing bucket, preserving any metadata from the request and storing an optional `pipeline-output-bucket` hint so downstream stages can override the default destination.
+- S3 emits an `ObjectCreated` notification that triggers the processor Lambda (`lambda/handler.ts`).
+That function loads object metadata with `HeadObjectCommand`, chooses the destination bucket, and starts the Glue job through `StartJobRunCommand`.
-- For local observability, the NestJS `EtlService` also triggers the Glue job directly via `GlueService.startEtlJob` (`src/aws/glue.service.ts`), mirroring the request the Lambda sends.
-The Glue script at `glue/job.py` reads those arguments, transforms the JSON lines, and writes to the transformed bucket.
+- The Glue script at `glue/job.py` reads the raw records, enriches them, and writes the transformed dataset to the resolved bucket/prefix.

-Infrastructure that wires the real S3 → Lambda → Glue path lives in `infra/index.ts`, where Pulumi creates the buckets, IAM roles, Lambda function, and the S3 notification that points at the handler.
+Infrastructure that wires the real S3 → Lambda → Glue path lives in `infra/index.ts`, where Pulumi creates the buckets, IAM roles, both Lambda functions, and the S3 notification that points at the processor handler.

 The NestJS application exposes endpoints that let you upload demo data, invoke the Lambda, and query Glue job runs.
 Sample code for the Lambda handler and the Glue job script is included.